arjun757/Ethical-Hacking-Projects/README.md

 Manually select a dictionary file (.txt) with passwords

-Once you click "Start Brute Force Attack", the script will start testing passwords one by one to connect to the selected WiFi network.
+Once you click "Start Security Test", the script will start testing passwords one by one to connect to the selected WiFi network.

 💡 New AI Features!
 🔹 AI-powered password generation using Hugging Face API